pythoro/npsolve/docs/source/index.rst

 Welcome to npsolve's documentation!
 ===================================

-The *npsolve* package is a small, simple package built on *numpy* and *fastwire* to make it easy to use object-oriented classes and methods for the calculation step for numerical solvers.
+The *npsolve* package lets you use object-oriented classes and methods for calculations with numerical solvers.

+Instead of defining equations, you can write methods with any combination of logic and equations.
+It decouples the calculations from the machinery to numerically iterate with them, giving you all the benefits you'd expect from objects.

 Many numerical solvers (like those in *scipy*) provide candidate solutions as a numpy ndarray.
 They often also require a numpy ndarray as a return value